gferhpc/supercomputing.tue.nl/docs/documentation/steps/jobs/slurmviewer.md

 # Slurm Viewer

-Slurm Viewer is a Graphical Command Line Interface to the Slurm Schduler.
+Slurm Viewer (**slurm-viewer**) is a Graphical Command Line Interface to the Slurm Schduler.
 View the status of a SLURM cluster, including nodes and patitions/queues.
 It is avaialbe as a [module](https://supercomputing.tue.nl/documentation/steps/software/) on the login node and needs initialisation once.

 Load the module